 Here is a list of some skills that can look good on your CV and increase your chances of landing a job:

 Cooking: Cooking portrays you as a hard-working and attentive person.
-You would, for instance, know how to improvise missing ingredients to get a meal ready and tasty, the same way you can work with minimal resources and produce outstanding results.
-With this skill, you show that you have different interests to other applicants.
+You would, for instance, know how to improvise missing ingredients to get a meal ready, the same way you can work with minimal resources and produce outstanding results.
+With this skill, you also show that you have different interests to other applicants.